Top 9: Best HID Conversion Kits Reviews

 Fitting the nice for 55w bulbs, the Kensun 55w Conversion Kit works for stock vehicles that take 55w kits.
 Most stock headlight housing is designed for 35 watts, so putting in a 55 watt can damage the housing by melting or cracking it.
 They also require the right protection or they can damage themselves.

-The Kensus Conversion Kit provide different color temperatures than other brands offer.
+The Kensus Conversion Kit provides different color temperatures than other brands offer.
 It also has a higher upper level of 30,000K where other brands have a limit of 12,000K.

 Remember though that these bulbs are not street legal and produce the least amount of illumination, but they are still very impressive for car shows.
 Still, for car shows, they make quite an impression.